 - A dentist, pharmacist, PA, physician, veterinarian, physical therapist, etc. whom you have shadowed

-Letters should be requested at least 1 – 2 months prior to the due date.
-Applicants must complete and distribute an appropriate Letter of Recommendation Waiver Form.
-As specified on the waiver form, letters should arrive at the Health Professions office with a signed electronic or physical copy of the waiver form, two weeks prior to your scheduled committee meeting.
+Letters should be requested at least 1 – 2 months prior to your committee interview.
+Applicants must complete and distribute an appropriate Letter of Recommendation Waiver Form for each letter writer.
+As specified on the waiver form, letters should arrive at the HPP office with a signed electronic or physical copy of the waiver form, ONE week prior to your scheduled committee meeting.

-Applicants who do not wish to have a committee letter may instead ask the HPP to upload a packet of your individual letters of recommendation to the appropriate application service.
+Applicants who do not wish to have a committee letter may instead ask the HPP to upload a Letter Packet (compilation of individual letters of recommendation) to the appropriate application service.

 coursework from CMU:

-- Please submit a request through the HUB to have an e-transcript sent to the apropriate centralized application service (AMCAS, AACOMAS, AADSAS, TMDSAS, VMCAS, CASPA...)
+- Please submit a request through the HUB to have an e-transcript sent to the appropriate centralized application service (AMCAS, AACOMAS, AADSAS, TMDSAS, VMCAS, CASPA...)

 - If you are finishing up a semester, please select the option to wait for final grades to post before sending - this will likely occur in mid-May at the earliest so plan accordingly.

-- Paper copies can be otained via the HUB.
+- Paper copies can be obtained via the HUB.

 Coursework from outside CMU?